Planning and Environmental Linkages Study

 The study begins with potential issues, opportunities, and concerns that will be solicited from various stakeholders to understand the scope of work and topics to address during the study.
 A PEL study must involve interested state, local, tribal, and federal agencies, as well as the public.
 PEL documentation can be appended to or referenced in the subsequent NEPA document.

-Feasible corridor options will be screened using criteria consisting of multiple quantitative and qualitative measures that correspond with the purpose and need, public and agency input, and potential impacts to communities and environmental resources.
+Feasible corridor options have been screened using criteria consisting of multiple quantitative and qualitative measures that correspond with the purpose and need, public and agency input, and potential impacts to communities and environmental resources.

-The I-11 Las Vegas Metropolitan Area PEL study will document socioeconomic and environmental impacts and estimate the total cost for corridor alternatives under consideration.
-The draft PEL report will be available for public and agency review and the final PEL report will incorporate any changes based on comments received during the public comment review period.
+The I-11 Las Vegas Metropolitan Area PEL study will evaluate socioeconomic and environmental impacts and estimates the total cost for corridor alternatives under consideration.
+A final PEL report will be prepared in which the study team reviews all comments received during the public comment review period.
 In addition, the final PEL report will include: a description of the existing transportation, environmental, and social conditions in the Las Vegas metropolitan area; an evaluation of the alternative corridors considered; and a framework within which NDOT and FHWA can advance individual projects along the selected corridor.
-The result of the study will produce a joint FHWA and NDOT Decision Document that will state not only their approval of the PEL study, as is required for an appropriate PEL process, but also include FHWA and NDOT’s selection of a recommended I-11 corridor.
-A final PEL report will include any potential environmental resources that may be affected.
+The result of the study will document FHWA and NDOT’s selection of a recommended I-11 corridor.
+A final PEL report will also identify any potential environmental resources that may be affected.
 Future improvements along the selected I-11 corridor will be subject to compliance with NEPA.
+The final PEL report is now available on the resources page.

 Environmental Resources Addressed in the PEL Study: